Morocco 2025

 So, during the first four days, I divided my time in the day between birdwatching and visiting suitable sites for amphibians and had very uneventful evening walks in those places.
 A move to the Atlantic coast (Maâmora forest) brought no relief in terms of weather.

 Only on day 5, the first rains arrived.
 I rushed to the nearest salamander spot in Tetouan and began my search.
 Perhaps a little too enthusiastically, because after a few tumbles on the wet and steep forest floor, I discovered I'd lost my car key.
-The rest of the day was spent getting a new car and getting my things out of the first one.
+The rest of the day was spent getting a new car and retrieving my stuff out of the first one.
 However, the salamanders during the evening walk made up for everything.

 Day 6 was a continuation of the first four days, but luckily on day 7 the sun remained hidden behind a dense cloud cover.
 I visited some sites S of Chefchouen.